brandur/sorg/content/drafts/ruby-memory.md

 The Ruby team is well-acquainted with copy-on-write, and has been writing optimizations for it for some time.
 As an example, Ruby 2.0 introduced heap "bitmaps".
-Ruby uses a mark-and-sweep garbage collector which traverses the "marks" live objects before going through and "sweeping" all the dead ones.
-Marks used to be a flag directly on each slot in a heap page, which had the effect of GCs on any fork performing a mark pass even _without having done anything_ causing every OS page to be fully copied.
+Ruby uses a mark-and-sweep garbage collector which traverses all of object space and "marks" live objects it finds before going through and "sweeping" all the dead ones.
+Marks used to be a flag directly on each slot in a heap page, which had the effect of GCs running on any fork and performing their mark pass to cause every OS page to be copied from the parent process.

-The change in Ruby 2.0 moved those mark flags up to a heap-level "bitmap" which is a big sequence of single bits that map back slots on the heap.
-The GC performing a pass on a fork would only copy the OS pages needed by bitmaps, allowing more memory to be shared for longer.
+The change in Ruby 2.0 moved those mark flags to a heap-level "bitmap" which is a big sequence of single bits mapping back slots on the heap.
+The GC performing a pass on a fork would only copy the OS pages needed for bitmaps, allowing more memory to be shared for longer.

 ### A compact future (#compaction)